Protecting Your Elderly Loved Ones

 - Urinary tract infections

-We have a long history of representing the victims of nursing home abuse and neglect.
+We have a long history of representing the victims of nursing home negligence.
 We will carefully research the nursing home's history of violations of both federal and state law to determine any pattern of neglect by the facility.
 We will also explore possible staffing and training deficiencies, which are often a main cause of nursing home injuries.

 Do not hesitate to seek legal advice if you are worried about your loved one's health.
 The earlier we get involved, the greater the chances we can remedy the situation.